bradherman/radiant-paperclipped_taggable-extension/README.md

 For compatibility with the way pages work, it defines a keywords accessor in Asset and puts a keywords field in the edit view.

-There's only a line of code and a couple of partials here: for the mechanism, see `taggable/lib/taggable_model.rb`.
+There's only a line of code and a couple of partials here: for the mechanism, see `lib/taggable_model.rb` in the [taggable](https://github.com/spanner/radiant-taggable-extension/tree) extension.

 ## Status